kencarb/perf-coding/README.md

-# perf-coding
+# practical-coding
-coding for fun and problem solving
+coding for interviews and problem solving

 # AWS CLI How-to
 Approaches for managing singleton EC2 instances and EBS/RDS snapshots.
 This code must be integrated with the target environment.
 That exercise is left to the developer.